natcap/invest.users-guide/source/urban_cooling_model.rst

 .. math:: CC_i = 0.6 \cdot shade + 0.2\cdot albedo + 0.2\cdot ETI
     :label: coolingcapacity_factors

-The default weighting (0.6; 0.2; 0.2) is based on empirical data and reflects the higher impact of shading compared to evapotranspiration.
+The recommended weighting (0.6; 0.2; 0.2) is based on empirical data and reflects the higher impact of shading compared to evapotranspiration.
 For example, Zardo et al. (2017) report that "in areas smaller than two hectares [evapotranspiration] was assigned a weight of 0.2 and shading of 0.8.
 In areas larger than two hectares the weights were changed to 0.6 and 0.4, for [evapotranspiration] and shading respectively".
 In the present model, we propose to disaggregate the effects of shade and albedo in equation (83), and give albedo equal weight to ETI based on the results by Phelan et al. (2015) (see Table 2 in their study showing that vegetation and albedo have similar coefficients).

 Note: alternative weights can be manually entered by the user to test the sensitivity of model outputs to this parameter (or if local knowledge is available).